primesearch/mfakto/README.txt

 - verify that the AMD_APP_DIR variable in the makefile points to the SDK directory (see note)

-MinGW can be used with or without MSYS to compile mfakto.
-In the latter case:
+MinGW can be optionally used with MSYS2 to compile mfakto:
-- navigate to the mfakto folder
-- cd src
-- mingw32-make

-Otherwise:
 - install MSYS2 using the instructions at the home page: https://www.msys2.org
 - launch the MSYS2 shell and install the required packages: